Vram97/Car-and-Truck-classification/README.md

 # Car-and-Truck-classification
-Classified cars and trucks using four different techniques namely SIFT, FRCNN, YOLOv4 and Retinanet and evaluated the performance of each technique for comparison
+This repsitory shows different techniques to classify cars and trucks, namely: SIFT, FRCNN, YOLOv4 and Retinanet.